frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 file-based version will then become the active version.
 Attempting to restore a profile that exists *only in LDAP* would be an error.

+(alee) I understand why you have profiles in both LDAP and file format.
+However, I think this makes things complicated.
+My preference would be to have all new systems maintain their profiles solely in LDAP, rather than some admixture.

+There is a precedent for moving data that was formerly in files to ldap - and that was the data in the security domain.
+Originally, this data was in files.
+At some point, we changed the servlets that update the security domain to use LDAP instead, and used a parameter in CS.cfg to determine whether the data was in LDAP or files.

+Now in this case, we have a few additional considerations:

+* How do we do a migration from files to LDAP?
+We want to be able to update system defaults if the default profile is being used.
+  People are used to being able to change profiles either through the console or through the command line.
+It is relatively easy to modify and read profile files.
+We need to keep this operation easy.
+For this ability, we should add relevant functionality to the pki CLI interface to be able to edit profiles.

+* There is currently a 10.3 ticket to create a database upgrade framework.
+One this framework is in place, it can be used to perform a migration from files to LDAP, as well as modify default profiles when the default profile is being used.

+* Note that profilea are read at startup.
+This means that we need some mechanism to trigger the restart/ reloading of the ProfileSubsystem on clones, without a restart.
+One such mechanism would be to store when each clone last read in the profiles.
+This could be checked in the maintenance thread, and updates/restarted as needed.

 LDAP schema
 ^^^^^^^^^^^